History

 1981

-- The Canadian YMCA Fellowship of Honour was created, under the patronage of the Governor General of Canada.
-It recognizes outstanding volunteers and staff from across Canada.
-A number of volunteers and staff members from the YMCA of Greater Toronto have received the award over the years.
+- The Canadian YMCA Fellowship of Honour was created under the patronage of the Governor General of Canada.
+It recognizes outstanding volunteers and employees from across Canada.
+Several volunteers and staff members from the YMCA of Greater Toronto have received the award over the years.

 1982

-- The opening ceremonies of the newly renovated West End YMCA occurred on April 3, 1982.
-The building had been closed for part of 1980 and 1981 so that it could be completely gutted, refurbished and re-equipped.
+- The opening ceremonies of the newly renovated West End YMCA took place on April 3, 1982.
+The building was partially closed in 1980 and 1981 so that it could be completely gutted, refurbished, and re-equipped.

 1983

-- Child Care: The Toronto YMCA provided 2,700,000 hours of child care at more than 140 sites in the Metropolitan Toronto area.
+- Child Care: The Toronto YMCA provided 2.7 million hours of child care at more than 140 sites in the Metropolitan Toronto area.

 1984

-- The new Metro Central YMCA opened at 20 Grosvenor St. two blocks north of the old building on College St., which had been sold to the Metropolitan Toronto Police.
+- The new Metro Central YMCA opened at 20 Grosvenor Street, two blocks north of the previous location on College Street, which was sold to the Metropolitan Toronto Police.

-- Effective June 1, 1984, The Central Ontario Lakeshore ‘Y’ (COLY) net assets and operations were transferred to The YMCA of Metropolitan Toronto.
+- Effective June 1, 1984, COLY's net assets and operations were transferred to the YMCA of Metropolitan Toronto.

 1985

-- In 1985-1986 the Y extended its offering of the new Full Day Kinder Camp which gave pre-school campers a wide variety of skills and prepared them for subsequent years of Y camping.
+- In 1985–1986, the Y extended its new Full-Day Kinder Camp service, offering preschool campers a wide variety of skills and preparing them for subsequent years of Y camping.

-- A federally funded Job Generation program which trained unemployed young people aged 17-25 for positions in the food service industry was started.
-The 16-week course taught professional food preparation skills and offered life skills coaching and on-the-job training.
-The program took place at the 15 Robina Avenue building.
+- A federally funded Job Generation program started, training unemployed young people ages 17-25 for positions in food service.
+The 16-week course, at 15 Robina Avenue, taught professional food-preparation skills and offered life-skills coaching and on-the-job training.

-- The YMCA Community and Youth Services Department opened its new Youth Substance Abuse Centre (YSAP) at 137 Jarvis Street, near Queen St. East in July 1985.
-The centre provided counselling and outpatient treatment for youths 16 to 24 years by providing an overall approach to abuse treatment.
-According to the Toronto YMCA Annual Report during 1989-1990 there were 982 registered participants.
+- In July, the YMCA Community and Youth Services Department opened its new Youth Substance Abuse Centre (YSAP) at 137 Jarvis Street, near Queen Street East.
+The centre provided counselling and outpatient treatment for youth ages 16 to 24 by providing an overall approach to abuse treatment.
+There were 982 registered participants, according to the 1989–1990 Toronto YMCA annual report.

-- The Y’s Prime Tyme Class for members who were 55 and over was started at Metro Central in October 1985.
-It offered a range of exercise designed for different levels of fitness including walking, jogging, and riding bikes during aerobic workouts.
-Those with limited movement ranges did chair work when others where on mats.
+- The Y’s Prime Tyme Class, for members 55 and older, started at Metro Central in October 1985.
+It offered a range of aerobic exercises designed for all fitness levels, including walking, jogging, and biking.
+Those with a limited range of motion did chair work while others used mats.

 1986